bimdata/areas/README.md

 # Usage

-Import Areas on your Vue.js app :
+Import Areas on your Vue.js app:

 ```javascript